Dee Barton

-Dewells "Dee" Barton Jr. (September 18, 1937 — December 3, 2001) was an American jazz trombonist, big band drummer, and prolific composer for big band and motion pictures.
-He is best known for his association with the Stan Kenton Orchestra.
+Dewells "Dee" Barton Jr. (September 18, 1937 — December 3, 2001) was an American composer, arranger, and jazz multi-instrumentalist.
+He was known for his association with the Stan Kenton Orchestra and his work in big band.
+He was also known for his film scores, frequently collaborating with Clint Eastwood.

-Life
+Biography

 Early years

 Dee Barton was born in Houston, Mississippi, in 1937.
 The family moved to Starkville, Mississippi, in 1941.
 His father became the band director at Starkville High School.
 "My dad brought home an old E flat mellophone and at the age of three I figured out the fingerings on it," said Barton.
 Barton later took up the trombone.
 He practiced in the school band room for 10 hours a day, and was able to help when his father was ill.
 Barton was able to take over his father's work and teach all of his classes for two years to keep the Starkville High School job running.

 Barton went on to attend Murray State University and after that North Texas State University where he was a member of the famed One O'Clock Lab Band under Gene Hall and Leon Breeden.
 In 1957 Barton already had a reputation and wanted to study composition at North Texas State University but had no money.
 Dr. Gene Hall, head of the department of music, arranged a full scholarship for Barton.